 From our area of New Jersey, the Hamptons are roughly a 3-4 drive, depending on New York traffic and depending on which part of the Hamptons you are planning to visit.

-We spent a couple hours touring the showhouse…
+Since their were NO crowds at all, we spent a couple hours touring the showhouse…

 Be sure to check out my tours: